 CRT Board of Directors

 The Cancer Research Trust’s Board of Directors are committed to the highest standards of corporate governance and ethics.
-The Board comprises the following four members:
+The Board comprises the following five members:

 Peter Mansell (Chairman) BComm, LLB, FAICD

-Mr Peter Mansell practised as a corporate and resources lawyer for over 35 years before he retired from practice in 2006.
-In Australia he was a corporate and resources partner of legal firm Freehills, the predecessor firm to Herbert Smith Freehills, and at various times was the Managing Partner of the Perth office, a member of the firm’s National Board and the Chair of the firm’s National Board.
+Mr Peter Mansell practised as a corporate and resources lawyer for over 35 years before he retired from practice in 2004.
+In Australia he was a corporate and resources partner of legal firm Freehills, the predecessor firm to Herbert Smith Freehills and, at various times, was the Managing Partner of the Perth office, a member of the firm’s National Board and the Chair of the firm’s National Board.

 Peter Leonhardt FCA, FAICD (Life)